Risks and Signs of Drug Addiction:

 - A decrease in cognitive functions

-Dramatic shifts in one’s personal social circle is another huge sign of drug addiction.
+Dramatic shifts in one’s personal social circle are another huge sign of drug addiction.
 They might start neglecting daily tasks, like going to work or school, engaging in hobbies, cleaning, or caring about the things they used to love.
 One might also turn to criminal activity as a means to feel a rush of excitement, to illegally obtain what they cannot otherwise, or to get involved in selling and trading drugs.
 This isn’t always the case, although in the depths of addiction it’s always a possibility.

 It’s often said you become like the top five people you hang out with the most.
 Therefore, an effective influence of drug addiction can involve the immediate social circle: friends and romantic partners especially.
 Peer pressure comes into play at the beginning of drug addiction.
 Even though it might seem like some innocent fun at first, certain drugs can spark addiction upon the first use, like cocaine, heroin, meth, and other hard drugs.